Jean-Nicolas21/Jean-Nicolas21/README.md

 ###

-<p align="left">My name is Jean-Nicolas and I'm a student in first year of FullStack Developper Bachelor from France</p>
+<p align="left">My name is Jean-Nicolas and I'm a student in first year of FullStack Developper Bachelor (Coda School Dijon) from France</p>

 ###